nirs/oc-blackhole/README.md

 Now can test how the system handles the unreachable cluster.

-When done, we can make the cluster available again:
+When done, we can make the cluster reachable again:

 ```sh
 oc blackhole unblock cluster1 --contexts hub,cluster2